Friday, September 27, 2024

 PR2 - AGN - Piodao -Foz d'Egua

 The hike was a 4-mile round trip with 1,040 feet of elevation gain.
-As the local tourist office recommended, we started our hike in a reverse-clockwise direction (opposite to the way suggested by Alltrails).
+As the local tourist office recommended, we started our hike in a counterclockwise direction (opposite the direction suggested by AllTrails).

 The trail from Piodao to Foz d'Egua was clean and easy, with few steep ascents and descents.
 We noticed a few abandoned dwellings and took many photos.
-We reached Foz d'Egua in just over an hour, taking many pictures of the beautiful small house (they looked like houses for Hobbits in the Lord of the Rings).
+We reached Foz d'Egua in just over an hour, taking many pictures of the beautiful small house (which looked like a Hobbit house in The Lord of the Rings).

 We hoped to get a drink of coffee at the cafe there, but when we finally reached it, it was closed.

-The way back to Piadao was more difficult, as there were some very steep ascents (and these are what make the trail moderate instead of easy).
+The way back to Piadao was more difficult, as there were several very steep ascents (which made the trail moderate instead of easy).

 After another 80 minutes, we reached Piodao and decided to rest at a nearby Solar restaurant, where we ordered the following items for lunch: